tansly/ceng435/part2/README.md

     sudo ip route add 10.10.4.0/24 via 10.10.5.1 src 10.10.5.2"
 ```

+The tables we set achieve the following:
+- When a packet is originated from the broker with destination subnet 10.10.3.0/24 (the subnet between r1 and d), it is sent via the gateway 10.10.2.2 (r1), using the source IP 10.10.2.1.
+- When a packet is originated from the broker with destination subnet 10.10.5.0/24 (the subnet between r2 and d), it is sent via the gateway 10.10.4.2 (r2), using the source IP 10.10.4.1.
+- When a packet is received by r1 with a destination subnet 10.10.3.0/24, it is forwarded to the destination.
+(Note that r1 is directly connected to the 10.10.3.0/24 subnet with one of its interfaces.)
+- When a packet is received by r2 with a destination subnet 10.10.5.0/24, it is forwarded to the destination.
+(Note that r2 is directly connected to the 10.10.5.0/24 subnet with one of its interfaces.)

+The packets traversing the reverse path are also forwarded accordingly.
+One thing to note is when r1 and r2 act as routers, they receive packets with destination IP addresses that are not assigned to their own interfaces.
+For the kernel to not discard such packets but forward them towards their destination, `/proc/sys/net/ipv4/ip_forward` parameter must be enabled.
+We checked the parameter and it was already enabled, so we were good to go.

 After that, we tested the routing tables by pinging the destination from the broker:
 ```
 yagmuroy@b:~$ ping -c 3 10.10.3.2